- When may I apply for an elective?

 Students may participate in MSK’s Elective Program for a maximum of eight weeks.

-Due to the highly competitive nature of Memorial Sloan Kettering’s elective program and the substantial volume of applications received, students are typically notified of a decision via email within eight – ten weeks of their application submission.
-However, processing and review times may extend beyond this period during peak application cycles.
-Unfortunately, individual application status updates cannot be provided.
+Due to the highly competitive nature of Memorial Sloan Kettering’s elective program and the substantial volume of applications received, applicants can generally expect to be notified of the decision via email within eight to ten weeks of submission.
+Kindly note that processing and review times may be prolonged during peak application periods.
+Regrettably, individual status inquiries cannot be accommodated.

-International medical students accepted for clinical or research electives at Memorial Sloan Kettering Cancer Center must enter the United States under a B-1/B-2 visa or the Visa Waiver Program (VWP).
-In accordance with guidance from the U.S. Department of State, this status is appropriate for students participating in unpaid elective clerkships that are part of their foreign medical school education.
-Participants will not receive any remuneration from MSKCC and are responsible for their own travel and living expenses.
-Students are responsible for the visa application process and all associated fees.
+International medical students accepted for clinical or research electives at Memorial Sloan Kettering Cancer Center are required to enter the United States under a B-1/B-2 visa or the Visa Waiver Program (VWP).
+Pursuant to guidance from the U.S. Department of State, these visa categories are deemed appropriate for students undertaking unpaid elective clerkships as part of their foreign medical education.
+Participants will not receive remuneration from MSKCC and are responsible for all travel and living expenses.
+Furthermore, students bear full responsibility for the visa application process and all associated costs.

 Students have one week from the day they receive their acceptance email to confirm their participation.
 Those who do not respond within one week will forfeit their elective placement(s).